7StarsPrince/VBA/README.md

 # VBA
-Excel VBA Games
-Including Sudoku and Snake
+Excel VBA Games: including Sudoku and Snake, hope you will enjoy them!